-In the course of events to follow in the first decades of this new millennium, humanity will experience the effects of the infiltration of digital life in the economic, social and political structure of society.
+The digital world has emerged due to the wish of human beings to go beyond the immediately given, explore, understand and control physical reality.
+In the course of events to follow in the first decades of this new millennium, humanity will experience the effects of digital revolution in the economic, social and political structure of society.
 The longer–term effect will include a diminishing human involvement in decision processes and all major functions of the society will be converted to digital.

 The Coming Financial Crisis

 The transformation of traditional Economics in such a way as to be possible to finance the digital revolution for an extended period of time leads to the concept of Digital Economics.
 The mechanism for the transferring of resources to facilitate the digital revolution is simple in principle and its effects are also simple.
 Business owners invest in computers and automation products because they want to decrease labor cost and increase their own share in labor output.
 If a small company has 10 employees but can reduce that number to just 5 by using digital technology then, labor cost decreases and by the fact that 5 people are only needed, the participation of the owner in labor output is increased since now the computers are considered as capital ownership.
 Now let us imagine the situation when computers replace all 10 people.
 In this case, the owner of the businesses not only owns the shares of the company but the labor force also.
 Of course, the labor is done by computers, which are owned, as opposed to workers who cannot be owned unless they are slaves.
 Computers work around the clock, demanding no pay raise and medical benefits while forming no unions.